rakeshreddy4741/student-course-enroll/README.md

-# student-course-enroll
+# Student-Course-Enroll

-This readme provides information on how to set up and run a Node.js application in a Docker container with PostgreSQL and pgAdmin.
-This configuration allows you to easily develop and run a student enrollment system.
+This repository provides a comprehensive guide on setting up and running a Node.js application in a Docker container with PostgreSQL and pgAdmin.
+This configuration allows for the development and execution of a student enrollment system.
+The project features include students and course CRUD operations and the ability for students to enroll in courses.
+You can also retrieve a list of students by course.

 ## Prerequisites

-Before you begin, ensure you have the following software installed on your system:
+Before you begin, make sure you have the following software installed on your system:

 - [Docker](https://www.docker.com/get-started)
 - [Node.js](https://nodejs.org/)
 - [npm](https://www.npmjs.com/)

+- **Docker Compose:** If you don't have Docker Compose installed, follow the steps below to install it:

+  - **Linux (Ubuntu 22.04):**

+    For Ubuntu 22.04, you can follow this detailed tutorial on DigitalOcean to install and use Docker Compose: [How To Install and Use Docker Compose on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04)

+  - **macOS:**

+    Docker Compose is typically included with Docker Desktop on macOS.
+You don't need to install it separately.

+  - **Windows:**

+    Docker Compose is included with Docker Desktop on Windows.
+If you're using Docker Desktop for Windows, you should already have Docker Compose installed.

 ## Getting Started